chasebrignac/chasebrignac/README.md

 - 👋 Hi, I’m @chasebrignac
-- 👀 I’m interested in AI and Robotics
+- 👀 I’m a DevOps Engineer who understands AI
-- 🌱 I’m currently learning frontend
+- 🌱 I’m currently learning every day
-- 💞️ I’m looking to collaborate on AI projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me on Twitter @chasebrignac

 <!---